Can I fly with an electric unicycle?

 According to the US Department of Transportation, “Lithium-Ion Battery, installed in a device (more than 100 but less than 160 watt-hours).
 Operator approval required” is permitted: (www.phmsa.dot.gov)

-Can I take my Electric Unicycle on a plane
+Taking an Electric Unicycle on a Plane

-No, You cannot take most Electric Unicucles onto a plane as carry-on baggage.
+No, You cannot take most Electric Unicycles onto a plane as carry-on baggage.
 This is because the lithium batteries inside and governed by the TSA that follows the FAA guidelines regarding flying.
 Electric Unicycles are regulated as a large battery and therefore prohibited from being carried onto the plane.

-Can you check in a Electric Unicycle
+Checking in an Electric Unicycle

 No, You definitely can’t travel with an Electric Unicycle as checked-in baggage, the lithium batteries are considered a dangerous item and can only be carried onboard.